-The eligibility criteria set out within this document seek to ensure that existing resources are allocated on a fairer and more equitable basis.
+The eligibility criteria policy is seeks to ensure that existing resources are allocated on a fairer and more equitable basis.
 It is equally important to recognise that certain needs will continue to be ineligible.
-All needs for support services should be recorded following identification and reviews, and a proper note kept of needs which are ineligible in line with the criteria outlined above and the level of current resources.
+All needs for support services should be recorded following assessments and reviews, and a proper note kept of needs which are ineligible in line with the policy outlined above and the level of current resources.
 The information gathered from recording ineligible needs will inform future planning and development activities.